We calculate the location of a home address using the property seed point. This is as defined by the National Land and Property Gazetteer.

 Children cannot travel to or from other addresses to suit childcare or parental work arrangements.
 We cannot transport them from other family member's or child minder's addresses.

 A child may spend time during the school week at more than one address.
 We will assess eligibility for free travel from the main address.
 This is the address held by the school.
 You must produce proof showing this is the address used for claiming child benefit.
+In exceptional circumstances we may consider entitlement to travel assistance from another address.

 We may offer a discretionary payment of travelling expenses in the form of a mileage or cycling allowance.